Utah-Valley-University/cs6460/p0/README.md

 ### Submission

-To submit your project, commit the changes to your local repository, push them to the remote repository, then submit the link to your Github repository in the Canvas assignment for P0 Tutorial.
+To submit your project, commit the changes to your local repository, push them to your remote repository.
+Then submit the link to your Github repository in the Canvas P0 assignment.
-Remember to add your Instructor and IA as collaborators to your repository so they can grade your work.